dart-lang/pub/doc/solver.md

 While we could iterate over every incompatibility over and over until we can't find any more derivations, this isn't efficient when many of them represent dependencies of packages that are currently irrelevant.
-Instead, we index them by the names of the packages they refer to and only iterate over those that refer to the most recently-decided package or new derivations that have been added during the current propagation session.
+Instead, we index them by the names of the packages they refer to and only iterate over candidate incompatibilities.
+For binary incompatibilities (which make up most dependencies), we can immediately skip clauses where neither term is satisfied by the partial solution, since an unsatisfied binary clause can produce neither a derivation nor a conflict.

 The unit propagation algorithm takes a package name and works as follows: